Cavity Wall Insulation Cost

 The survey that should be carried out before the insulation is fitted should identify if damp will be a problem before the insulation is put in.

-Cost of Removing Cavity Wall Insulation
+Cavity Wall Insulation Removal Cost

-There are a small number of instances where removing cavity wall insulation is necessary.
-These are situations where the insulation has failed or is allowing damp into your home.
+For instance, this could be when the insulation has failed or is allowing damp into your home.
 If urea-formaldehyde foam was used, then it should be removed for health reasons, as it releases a dangerous chemical over time.

 Removing Urea Formaldehyde Foam

-If you have urea-formaldehyde foam in your walls then finding a contractor who is willing to remove it can be difficult.
+If you have urea-formaldehyde foam in your walls, then finding a contractor who is willing to remove it can be difficult.
 To remove the urea-formaldehyde insulation, it must be broken down into dust.

 This dust is then vacuumed out of the cavity.
 This can take some time.
 The whole house must be secured so that not of the dust gets into your home.
 This means all ventilation routes must be sealed, and the whole job must be carried out with care.